lino-framework/book/docs/dev/socialauth/index.rst

     $ runserver

-Now point your browser to http://127.0.0.1:8000/ and you should see something like this:
+Now point your browser to http://127.0.0.1:8000/ and you should see something like this (note the message **Or sign in using github, google-plus facebook mediawiki**.):

 .. figure:: socialauth1.png
     :width: 80 %

     The Lino Team main page for anonymous users.

-Note the message **Or sign in using github, googleplus or facebook**.
 Click on **github**.
 This will lead you to the GitHub website:

 .. figure:: socialauth2.png